 This is not meant to be an exhaustive guide to planning your wedding; merely a starting place.
 An important thing is to talk with our parish office, as soon as possible, to ensure the church is free on the date you have in mind.

 Everyone lives in a parish, and has a legal right to be married in their parish church if they are legally free to do so.
 If you want to check whether you live in the Parish of St Philip’s, Earls Court Road please call us.
-You may also be married here if you are a regular worshipper at St Philip’s churches and are on the church’s electoral roll.
+You may also be married here if you are a regular worshipper at St Philip’s church and are on the church’s electoral roll.

 If you qualify by residence or electoral roll, you need read no further – you have a right to be married at St Philip’s if you are legally free to marry.